 Surviving A Bear Market

-When a bear market happens, it can cause you to feel a swirl of emotions.
+When a bear market happens on Wall Street, it can cause you to feel a swirl of emotions.
 Many of these emotions can trigger panic and potentially bad decision making.

 It’s why so many people lose money in the stock market, they let emotions win and end up thinking in a foggy haze.